The Law School’s Hub for Pro Bono

 Uniting the Law School’s Public Interest Community

-From the Edward V. Sparer Symposium, to Public Interest Week, to the Public Interest Overnight Retreat - and much, much more - TPIC works hard to provide service-minded students with timely, relevant opportunities to build knowledge & skills while also fostering community and furthering conversations about the most important issues of our time.
+From the Edward V. Sparer Symposium, to Public Interest Week, to the Public Interest Retreat - and much, much more - TPIC works hard to provide service-minded students with timely, relevant opportunities to build knowledge & skills while also fostering community and furthering conversations about the most important issues of our time.

 Through the Public Interest Experience (PIE), all interested students can take part in TPIC’s impressive roster of tailored programming.